mapbox/mapbox.js/API.md

 Set the contents of a markers layer: run the provided features through the filter function and then through the factory function to create elements for the map.
-If the layer already has features, they are replaced with the new features.
+If the layer already has features, they are replaced with the  features.
 An empty array will clear the layer of all features.

 _Arguments:_